 Abandoned: If the complete application is not filed within 12 months from the date on which the provisional application was filed, the application will be abandoned.
 This means that the applicant can no longer claim the priority date.

 Substantially Similar: The invention disclosed in the provisional specification must be as equal to the complete specification.
 The invention disclosure has to be substantially similar in the provisional as well as the complete specification.
 The provisional specification must include an enabling description of the invention and its best mode.
-This essentially means that provisional specification must be framed to cover same as that of the complete specification.
+This essentially means that provisional specification must be framed to cover the same as that of the complete specification.

 On the whole, a provisional patent application is a very useful tool.
 Particularly, for securing a priority date for an invention that requires time to be developed fully.
-As long as precaution is taken to draft the provisional specification effectively and to file the complete specification within 12 months, a provisional application helps the applicant gain time to refine his invention and draft the complete specification comprehensively.
+As long as a precaution is taken to draft the provisional specification effectively and to file the complete specification within 12 months, a provisional application helps the applicant gain time to refine his invention and draft the complete specification comprehensively.